Flashlight (DJ Fresh song)

-"Flashlight" is a song by English singer Ellie Goulding featuring production work from DJ Fresh.
+"Flashlight" is a song by English record producer DJ Fresh featuring vocals by English singer Ellie Goulding.
 It was released as a single on 28 September 2014 in the United Kingdom.
 The song originally appeared on Goulding's Halcyon Days (2013), the reissue of her second studio album, Halcyon (2012).
 The Invisible Men assisted the artists in writing the song.

 Background

 In an interview with Capital FM on 9 February 2014, DJ Fresh said that he and Goulding had recorded a new version of the song "Flashlight" for single release later in 2014.